 The variable rate facility held with Investec Bank (Channel Islands) Limited was increased on 4 February 2020 to become a £6.55m floating rate facility, charged at 3% per annum over 'Base Rate'.
-The facility is cross-guaranteed by the Group companies and was obtained to fund various business acquisitions.
-During the year ended 31 December 2021, two individual early prepayments of £1m each, totalling £2m, were made due to free cash flows within the Group.
+The facility is cross-guaranteed by companies within the Group and was obtained to fund various business acquisitions.
+During the year ended 31 December 2022, a £500k early prepayment was made due to free cash flows within the Group.
 The final repayment date is five years from date of the initial drawdown, being 31 October 2023.